Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 How do I update firmware?

-How do I wipe all data?
+How do I wipe all data from the device?

 Expert Verdict